What are eChecks and How Does an eCheck Payment Work

 But what exactly are electronic checks and how do eChecks work?
 In this article, we’ll take a closer look at these online payments, assess their benefits, and determine what your business needs to accept electronic checks as one of its payment methods.

-ECheck payments, or electronic checks, are a digital version of a traditional paper checks, and they are rapidly gaining traction in the modern economy due to their convenience, security, and cost-effectiveness.
-An electronic check or eCheck is a digital version of a paper check that transfers funds from a customer’s checking account into a merchant’s bank account using a payment processor, but instead of writing the check out manually and sending it through the mail, you enter the details into a secure online form.
-This is considered a type of electronic funds transfer where money is transferred from one financial institution’s account to another account electronically without the direct intervention of the bank’s staff.
+eCheck payments, or electronic checks, are a digital version of traditional paper checks, and they are rapidly gaining traction in the modern economy due to their convenience, security, and cost-effectiveness. eChecks are a secure payment method that transfers funds from a customer’s checking account into a merchant’s bank account using a payment processor, but instead of writing the check out manually and sending it through the mail, you enter the details into a secure online form.
+This is considered a type of electronic funds transfer (EFT) where money is transferred from one financial institution’s account to another account electronically without the direct intervention of the bank’s staff.
 Electronic funds transfer methods are generally considered more secure than paper checks.

 How Does eCheck Payment Processing Work?